 What Is a Sprint Medley Relay?

-The sprint medley relay, a track and field event, requires that four members of a team run a total of 1,600 meters, with two athletes running 200 meters, one running 400 meters and the final athlete covering 800 meters.
+The sprint medley relay, a track & field event, requires that four members of a team run a 1,600 meter relay, with two athletes running 200, one running 400 meters and the final athlete covering 800 meters.
 A super sprint medley relay covers just 800 meters, broken up into two 100-meter legs, one 200-meter leg and one 400-meter leg.
+Due to it not being a long-distance relay, it requires intense speed from each member.

 Not a Common Event